AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

   {
       "agent": "ethminer-0.17",
       "host" : "somemininigpool.com",
-      "port" : 1234,
+      "port" : "4d2",
-      "session" : null
+      "session" : "s-12345"
   }
 }
 ```
 where members are :
 - `agent` (string) the mining software version
 - `host` (string) the host name of the server this client is willing to connect to
-- `port` (number) the port number of the server this client is willing to connect to
+- `port` (hex) the port number of the server this client is willing to connect to
-- `session` (string) the session id previously provided by the server in case the server supports session resuming
+- optional `session` (string) the session id previously provided by the server in case the server supports session resuming

-In case server does not support session resuming the server **MUST** ignore the member.
-If the client detects (from previous mining.hello) that server does not support session resuming, it **CAN** omit the member or value it to `null`
+If client is starting a **new** session (or wishes to) it **MUST** omit the `session` member.
-If client connects to a server which implements session resuming but want to start a new session either omits the `session` member or values it to `null`
+In case server does not support session resuming the server **MUST** ignore the member when present.
+If the client detects (from previous mining.hello) that server does not support session resuming, it **MUST** omit the member and prepare for a new session.

 The rationale behind sending host and port is it enables virtual hosting, where virtual pools or private URLs might be used for DDoS protection, but that are aggregated on Stratum server backends.
 As with HTTP, the server CANNOT trust the host string.
 The port is included separately to parallel the client.reconnect method (see below).